SonalSavaliya/Brain-Signal-Authentication-for-Human-computer-Interaction-in-Virtual-Reality/README.md

 The purpose of this study is to determine if a Virtual Reality (VR) system combined with brain signaling can produce biometric authentication in a usable form.

+The research paper can be accessed [here](http://csis.pace.edu/~ctappert/srd/b2.pdf).

 ### Data Collection:

 My team and I collected VR (Virtual Reality) and non-VR data using Ultracortex EEG Mark IV headset with 8 channels.
-The headset has 8 electrodes to receive brain signals by combine with an 8 channel biosensing board.
+The headset has 8 electrodes to receive brain signals combined with an 8 channel biosensing board.
 Image 1 shows the locations of electrodes.
-OpenBCI GUI software used to stream and store the data.
+OpenBCI GUI software was used to stream and store the data.
 Image 2 shows brain signal streaming.
-VeeR cardboard was used to collect VR data and Laptops were used to collect non-VR data.
-Three mins of data were collected per subject without muscle movement.
+VeeR cardboard was used to collect VR data and computers were used to collect non-VR data.
+Three minutes of data was collected per subject without any muscle movement.

 <p align="center"><img src="https://github.com/SonalSavaliya/Brain-Signal-Authentication-for-Human-computer-Interaction-in-Virtual-Reality/blob/master/Images/8%20channel%20location.PNG" />
   <p align="center">Image 1: 8 Channel Location on Headset</p>